 Wings.
 Hot wings.
 They’ve forever been one of my favorite foods!
 Growing up in Louisiana and Texas means I’ve always had a taste for spicy foods and hot buffalo wings definitely deliver on that count.
 I’ve also taken the time to search out some of the best wings in Cincinnati over the years and will share that here as well.

 It wasn’t until recently that I decided to make my own hot buffalo wing sauce.
 You can find buffalo sauce in the grocery without a lot of carbs fairly easily.
 By nature, most wing sauce focuses on being hot rather than sweet.
-What most prepared sauces do have though, is crappy oil in them and still at least some sugar despite a carb count of zero.
-The same goes for store bought dressings, a lot of crap in them!
+What most prepared sauces do have though, is crappy oil in them and maybe some sugar despite a carb count of zero.
+The same goes for store-bought dressings, a lot of crap in them!
 Make our Creamy Keto Blue Cheese Dressing to go with this amazing wing sauce.